AlexanderParker/clacks/README.md

 # Plugins

 Plugins are simple callbacks which execute immediately after a payload is recieved.
-Multiple plugins are are executed in the same order they were loaded.
+Multiple plugins are executed in the same order they were loaded.

 Plugin callbacks take three arguments: